-Following a lifelong calling, she moved to Los Angeles in 2005 and has continued to write about fashion, art, entertainment, beauty, spirituality, food, books, architecture and design for many of the city’s major publications, including The Los Angeles Times, Variety, The Hollywood Reporter, C Magazine, GOOD, Los Angeles and LA Weekly, where she was a founding member of the Style Council blog.
-She was a contributing editor at the relaunched print version of Hollywood Life, and in late 2011 Steffie joined Pasadena Magazine as Editor in Chief, a position she held until February 2013.
-Most recently she has contributed to W Magazine and The Los Angeles Review of Books, and she is working on a book about Cosmic Los Angeles.
+Steffie moved to Los Angeles in 2005, where she has continued to write about spirituality, fashion, art, food, entertainment, beauty, books, architecture and design for almost all the city’s major publications, including Los Angeles Magazine, Variety, The Hollywood Reporter, C Magazine, GOOD, and LA Weekly, where she was a founding member of the Style Council blog.
+In late 2011 she joined Pasadena Magazine as Editor in Chief, a position she held until 2013.

 Throughout it all, she has continued to explore L.A.’s esoteric side, interviewing yogis, shamans, commune members, artists, authors, scientists and historians.
 It was while writing a feature about The Source Family, a 1970s Hollywood cult, and simultaneously doing a piece on contemporary healers, that Steffie began to understand how profoundly mystical ideas had shaped the city’s identity.
 From there, a book about what she calls “Cosmic Los Angeles” was born.
 She continues to develop Cosmic City: The History of Seekers in Los Angeles.